jambonz/jambonz-docs/docs/jambonz.md

 ## listen

-jambones does not have a 'record' verb.
+jambonz does not have a 'record' verb.
 This is by design, for data privacy reasons.

-> _Recordings can contain sensitive and confidential information, and such data is never stored at rest in the jambones core._
+> _Recordings can contain sensitive and confidential information, and such data is never stored at rest in the jambonz core._

-Instead, jambones provides the 'listen' verb, where an audio stream(s) can be forked and sent in real-time to a customer application for processing.
+Instead, jambonz provides the 'listen' verb, where an audio stream(s) can be forked and sent in real-time to a customer application for processing.

 The listen verb includes a `url` property which is the remote url of a websocket server to send the audio to.
 The audio format is 16-bit PCM encoding, with a user-specified sample rate.
 The audio is sent in binary frames over the websocket connection.
 Optionally, text frames can be sent as well -- these are used to send user-specified metadata at the start of the call, and DTMF entries during the call.